-This report will be used to make an assessment on an employee's fitness to work and constitutes a third party service.
-In completing th form, please be thorough and write legibly.
-If you have any questions regarding any component of this form, call the number listed belo assistance.
-Employee's Name Date of medical visit on which this repo ort is based I certify that the information contained in this report is, to the best of my know vledge, correct.
-Physician's Name: Telephone: () Address: Fax: () Postal Code: ☐ Family Physician/General Practitioner☐ or Certified Specialist in
+o work and constitutes a third party service.
+In completing this rding any component of this form, call the number listed below for Employee's Name Date of medical visit on which this report is based I certify that the information contained in this report is, , to the best o of my kno owledge, correct.
+Physician's Name: Telepho one: () Address: Fax: () Postal Cod e: ☐ Family Physician/General Practitioner ☐ or Certified Specialist in